jlebar/caroline-portfolio/content/blog/from-blogger/On the Border: Part II.md

 Want to learn more?
 Read:

-<ul style="text-align: left;"><li>Death toll in Arizona from exposure in the desert: [this map](http://www.humaneborders.info/app/map.asp) from the [Humane Borders project](http://www.humaneborders.org/)</li><li>Recent [news report ](http://tucson.com/news/local/border/deaths-per-border-crossers-are-up-times-from-a-decade/article_c1279aaf-4ad8-51c9-82d8-3143b836f52e.html)(May 2016) on the number of deaths this year.
-Despite overall lower numbers of people crossing now compared to the early 2000s, the death toll remains high relative to the number of people attempting to cross.</li><li>[Wikipedia article ](https://en.wikipedia.org/wiki/Migrant_deaths_along_the_Mexico%E2%80%93United_States_border)on the death toll</li></ul>
+  *  Death toll in Arizona from exposure in the desert: [this map](http://www.humaneborders.info/app/map.asp) from the [Humane Borders project](http://www.humaneborders.org/)
+  *  Recent [news report ](http://tucson.com/news/local/border/deaths-per-border-crossers-are-up-times-from-a-decade/article_c1279aaf-4ad8-51c9-82d8-3143b836f52e.html)(May 2016) on the number of deaths this year.
+Despite overall lower numbers of people crossing now compared to the early 2000s, the death toll remains high relative to the number of people attempting to cross.
+  *  [Wikipedia article ](https://en.wikipedia.org/wiki/Migrant_deaths_along_the_Mexico%E2%80%93United_States_border)on the death toll